justanotherdot/justanotherdot/site/posts/catching-panics-in-dependencies.md

 cargo install cargo-fuzz
 ```

-then in our project we can initialize cargo fuzz.
+then in our project, we can initialize cargo fuzz.

 ```
 cargo fuzz init
 ```

-Which gives us a single, initial fuzz target which we can rename if we want.
+Which gives me a single fuzz target which I can rename if I want.
+I'll rename it
-I'll rename it to `parse.rs` so the name is `parse` when listed but you can call
+to `parse.rs` so the name is `parse` when listed but you can call it anything
-it whatever makes sense.
-In order for this to work, we can change the `fuzz`
+that fits.
+To do this I will change the `fuzz` subdirectories `Cargo.toml`.
+A
-subdirectories `Cargo.toml`.
-You'll see a `[[bin]]` key in there that designates
+`[[bin]]` key is in there that designates what targets are available.
+Since
-what targets are available.
-Since we're moving `fuzz_target_1` to `parse`, we
+we're moving `fuzz_target_1` to `parse`, we have to do this in the TOML file
-have to do this in the toml file since the `cargo fuzz` subcommand doesn't have
+since the `cargo fuzz` subcommand doesn't have this ability, but we _can_ use
-this ability, but we _can_ use the `cargo fuzz add` subcommand to add extra
+the `cargo fuzz add` subcommand to add extra targets with custom names in the
-targets with custom names in the future.
+future.

 The new key should look like this